Bone Dry Acryl-A-Seal

 • All curing agents, hardeners, oil, grease, form release oil, dirt, laitance, concrete dust or other contaminants must be removed prior to beginning coating processes. *Do not use over sealers containing waxes or silicone.

-• Concrete surface preparation methods should result in clean concrete, devoid of contaminated surfaces, ideally with an adequate surface profile (surface similar to medium grade sandpaper).
+• Concrete surface preparation methods should result in clean concrete, devoid of contaminated surfaces, ideally with an adequate surface profile (surface similar to medium-grade sandpaper).

 • Inspect surface for soundness.
 Repair or remove any surface irregularities and loose concrete.
 Use an approved crack filler on holes and cracks.
-When surface is clean, sound and dry, proceed with coating application.
+When the surface is clean, sound and dry, proceed with coating application.

-• When using for the first time it is advisable to coat a small test patch on representative concrete and verify adhesion level before proceeding to large scale coating projects.
+• When using for the first time it is advisable to coat a small test patch on representative concrete and verify adhesion level before proceeding to large-scale coating projects.

 • Stir thoroughly before applying.